nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/rental-products.md

 # Rental product

-In case a product is rental, tick the corresponding checkbox on the *Rental* panel.
+In case a product is rental, tick the corresponding checkbox in the *Rental* panel.

 ![Rental panel](_static/rental-products/rental.png)